shoddy/hotspot-hero/README.md

 ---

-...and yes, this whole thing was Claude generated.
+...and yes, `You're absolutely right!` this whole thing was Claude generated.
 But it works - so 🤷